- »Top Five Poker Strategy Books 2020

 Where most poker strategy books focus solely on how to play against certain opponent types or in specific situations, The Mental Game of Poker helps you fight the demons in your own head.

 One area that often separates the good players from the elite is mental toughness and being able to continue playing to the best of their ability when the chips are down.
 Poker is a game where you can play perfectly yet still lose and that is a hard concept to grasp.

-Jared Tendler, a sports psychologist, and Barry Carter have written this two-part series that is a must buy because all of the concepts can also be applied to everyday life; they really are modern masterpieces.
+Jared Tendler, a sports psychologist, and Barry Carter have written this two-part series that is a must-buy because all concepts can also be applied to everyday life; they really are modern masterpieces.